hessu/aprsc/doc/CONFIGURATION.md

 The following options allow the server operator to reject logins and packets from specific callsigns.
 Both options support 'glob' type wildcards ('*' matches 0 or more any characters, '?' matches exactly one any character).
+The examples below are examples only - there is currently, by default, no need to have the example callsigns blocked.

 Separate multiple callsigns with spaces.